httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 : A brief description of the algorithm used to sign the signature base.

 Status:
 : The status of the algorithm.
+MUST start with one of the following values and MAY contain additional explanatory text.
 The options are:
     - "Active": for algorithms without known problems.
 The signature algorithm is fully specified and its security properties are understood.
     - "Provisional": for unproven algorithms.
 The signature algorithm is fully specified but its security properties are not known or proven.
     - "Deprecated": for algorithms with know security issues.
 The signature algorithm is no longer recommended for general use and might be insecure or unsafe in some known circumstances.